ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FMYmWIcRUV4" frameborder="0" allowfullscreen></iframe>

-Because node-1 does not know the MAC address associated with the IP address 10.0.0.5, it sends ARP requests to the broadcast MAC address, ff:ff:ff:ff:ff:ff, asking for the owner of the IP address 10.0.0.5 to reply with its MAC address.
+Because romeo does not know the MAC address associated with the IP address 10.0.0.5, it sends ARP requests to the broadcast MAC address, ff:ff:ff:ff:ff:ff, asking for the owner of the IP address 10.0.0.5 to reply with its MAC address.
 These frames with the _broadcast_ MAC address in the destination field are flooded out of all ports, as seen in the `tcpdump` output:

 ```
 18:22:49.844039 02:cd:b5:11:64:e2 > ff:ff:ff:ff:ff:ff, ethertype ARP (0x0806), length 42: Request who-has 10.0.0.5 tell 10.0.0.1, length 28